 An EMS was fully established at BNL in 2001 to ensure that environmental issues are systematically identified, controlled, and monitored.
-The EMS also provides mechanisms for responding to changing environmental conditions and requirements, reporting on environmental performance, and reinforcing continual environmental improvement.
+The EMS also provides mechanisms for responding to changing environmental conditions and requirements, reporting on environmental performance and reinforcing continual environmental improvement.
 The cornerstone of the Laboratory's EMS is the ESSH Policy.
-The policy makes clear the Laboratory's commitments to environmental stewardship, the safety and health of employees, and the security of the site.
+The policy makes clear the Laboratory's commitment to environmental stewardship, the safety and health of employees, and the security of the site.
 Specific environmental commitments in the policy include compliance, pollution prevention, conservation, community outreach, and continual improvement.
 The policy is posted throughout the Laboratory and on the BNL website.
 It also is included in all training programs for new employees, guests, and contractors.

-The Laboratory's EMS was designed to meet the rigorous requirements of the globally recog- nized ISO 14001 Environmental Management Standard.
+The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized ISO 14001 Environmental Management Standard.
 BNL was the first DOE Office of Science Laboratory to become officially registered to this standard.
-BNL was also the first Office of Science Laboratory to achieve registration under the OH-SAS 18001 Standard.
+BNL was also the first Office of Science Laboratory to achieve registration under the OHSAS 18001 (Occupational Health & Safety) Standard.
 Each certification requires the Laboratory to undergo annual audits by an accredited registrar to assure that the systems are maintained and to identify evidence of continual improvement.
-In June 2016, an EMS and OHSAS reassessment audit determined that BNL remains in conformance with both standards.
+In 2017, EMS assessments determined that BNL remains in conformance with the ISO 14001: 2004 Standard.

-Executive Order (EO) 13639, Planning for Federal Sustainability in the Next Decade, establishes goals for federal agencies and focuses on greenhouse gas (GHG) reduction across the government.
+Executive Order 13639, Planning for Federal Sustainability in the Next Decade, establishes goals for federal agencies and focuses on greenhouse gas (GHG) reduction across the government.
 In addition to guidance, recommendations, and plans, which must be prepared by specific due dates, EO 13693 has set numerical targets for agencies.
 DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) pursuant to EO 13639.
-Each DOE facility is required to have a Site Sustainability Plan (SSP) in place detailing the strategy for achieving these long-term goals and due dates, and to provide an annual status.
+Each DOE facility is required to have a Site Sustainability Plan (SSP) in place detailing the strategy for achieving these long-term goals and due dates and to provide an annual status.
 The requirements influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP.

 The Laboratory's Pollution Prevention (P2) Program is an essential element for the successful implementation of BNL's EMS.
-The P2 Program reflects the national and DOE pollution prevention goals and policies, and represents an ongoing effort to make pollution prevention and waste minimization an integral part of the Laboratory's operating philosophy.
-Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with Brookhaven Science Associates and into BNL's ESSH Policy.
+The P2 Program reflects the national and DOE pollution prevention goals and policies and represents an ongoing effort to make pollution prevention and waste minimization an integral part of the Laboratory's operating philosophy.
+Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with BSA and into BNL's ESSH Policy.
 The overall goal of the P2 Program is to create a systems approach that integrates pollution prevention and waste minimization, resource conservation, recycling, and affirmative procurement into all planning and decision making.

 The implementation of pollution prevention opportunities, recycling programs, and conservation initiatives continues to reduce both waste volumes and management costs.
-In 2016, these efforts resulted in more than \$1.6 million in cost avoidance or savings and approximately 7.9 million pounds of materials being reduced, recycled, or reused annually.
-In addition, seven new Pollution Prevention proposals were funded in 2016, investing approximately \$11,000.
-Anticipated annual savings from these projects are estimated at approximately \$18,000, for an average payback period of slightly less than one year.
+In 2017, these efforts resulted in nearly \$3.5 million in cost avoidance or savings and approximately 9.3 million pounds of materials being reduced, recycled, or reused annually.
 Chapter 2 of this report describes the elements and implementation of BNL's EMS and P2 Program.